-The chief advantages of the three winding transformer is an economy of construction and their great efficiency.
+The chief advantages of the three winding transformers is an economy of construction and their great efficiency.
 The schematic diagram of a three-phase transformer is shown in the figure below.

 For an ideal transformer,

 The tertiary winding is connected in delta.
 The main advantage of the using tertiary winding is that the delta connection suppresses harmonic voltage generated in the primary and secondary windings of the transformer.
 The tertiary winding is also used for the following purposes.

 - Tertiary winding is used to supply substation auxiliaries (for example, lights, fans, and pumps) at a voltage different from those of the primary and secondary windings.

 - The synchronous capacitor or static high voltage capacitor is connected across the delta-connected output of the tertiary winding for reactive power injection into the system for either power factor connection or voltage regulation.

 - It is used to interconnect the three supply system operating at different voltages.

 - The delta connected tertiary reduces the impedances offered to the zero sequence currents to allow sufficient earth fault current for proper operation of protective devices.

 - Tertiary can be used for measuring the voltage of the high voltage testing transformer.